School of Design, Arts and Humanities Scholarships

 When beloved philosophy professor Bob Draghi passed away in 2003, members of his family, along with colleagues and former students, made gifts to establish this fund in his honor.
 The scholarship is awarded each year in perpetuity to an undergraduate philosophy student with financial need and academic merit.

-Rosemary Hubbard Scholarship for Arts and Sciences
+Rosemary Hubbard Scholarship for Design, Arts and Humanities

-This scholarship was established in 2005 to honor Dr. Rosemary Hubbard’s longstanding service to Marymount and to increase critically needed endowment-level support for students in the School of Arts and Sciences.
+This scholarship was established in 2005 to honor Dr. Rosemary Hubbard’s longstanding service to Marymount and to increase critically needed endowment-level support for students in the School of Design, Arts and Humanities.
 It is awarded annually to an undergraduate student in the School of Arts & Sciences who demonstrates financial need and academic excellence.